Contents

 If you want to feel how the royal families lived, this is the place, just like how you see it in the movies, huge and beautiful.
 Both Palazzo Pitti and Giardini di Boboli are a must to be included among the things to do in Florence.

-Click here for latest prices and availability for the Gardens of Boboli
+Click here to prices and availability for Gardens of Boboli

 Where to eat: Restaurants in Florence